eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/docker-orchestration/index.md

 ...
 ```

-The files are loaded exactly in this order and the later env files will overwrite the environment variables from the former env files.
+The files are loaded exactly in this order and the later env files will overwrite the environment variables of the previous env files.
-In other words, your `${CONFIGFILE}` will have precedence over `environments/default.env`.
-While `environments/scripted-env.mk` has precedence over both `environments/default.env` and your `${CONFIGFILE}`.
+In other words, your `${CONFIGFILE}` will have precedence over `environments/default.env`, while `environments/scripted-env.mk` has precedence over both `environments/default.env` and your `${CONFIGFILE}`.

 ## Configuring Docker Orchestration

-To configure the orchestration according to your requirements, you need simply to create a file inside `environments/` directory and set the necessary variables there.
+To configure the orchestration according to your requirements, you simply need to create a file inside the `environments/` directory and set the necessary variables there.
 For example, to replicate the minimum configuration from `config.env`, you can do the following:

 ``` shell-session